lautr/When-Should-a-Page-State-is-Reset-in-Nuxt-Lifecycle/README.md

 # When Should a Page State is Reset in Nuxt Lifecycle?

-`afterLeaveAndDestroy` method is only called, when the component isn't matched with the next routed components.
+`left` method is only called, when the component isn't matched with the next routed components.

 This is useful to reset the page state instead of `destroyed` hook, if you use Nuxt.js.